This article introduces why system partition C is getting full in Windows Server 2008 R2 and how to fix this issue with 2 steps.

-Why C drive is getting full automatically?
+Why C drive is getting full automatically in Windows Server 2008?

+Many server administrators feedback that system C: drive is getting full automatically in Windows Server 2008 and don't know what to do.
+C drive low disk space is common issue in all Windows versions.
 As we know, many types of files are saving into C drive continuously, for example: Windows Updates, applications, temporary files, logs, cache, etc. If C drive is not big enough or you do not remove junk files regularly, of course C drive becomes full sooner or later.

 Unlike Windows Server 2012 and 2016, Server 2008 doesn't change C drive to be red in File Explorer when it is running out of space.
 Therefore, many people don't pay attention to disk space usage until receiving "Low Disk Space" alert.
 C drive full is very dangerous to a server, because server is very likely stuck, reboot unexpectedly or even crash.
-You'd better fix C drive full for Server 2008 as fast as possible.
+You'd better fix C drive full in Server 2008 as fast as possible.

-How to fix C drive full issue?
+How to fix C drive full issue in Server 2008 (R2)?

-After freeing up disk space, you'll get free space more or less, then server could keep running in the right way.
-In addition, there is free space to install programs that help fix system partition full issue.
+Windows Server 2008 has native Disk Cleanup utility to help you delete unnecessary and junk files to reuse disk space.
+It is able to remove most common types of junk files fast and safely.
+After freeing up disk space, you'll get free space in C drive more or less, then server could keep running in the right way.
+In addition, there is free space to install programs that can help fix this issue.

 Step 1: Free up disk space